Eridan-Games-Studio/eridan-wiki/docs/worlds/rule-of-rika/fiction/00-prologue.md

 > — Ar Kharazon, Last Grand Vizjerei

 ---
+# Before the Rika

-Between the time when the Gorion star went supernova, and the Viconian dynasty drew its last breath, the Dominion Ascendancy, the last of the ancient guardians, ascended into the HenceForth.
+Between the time when the **Gorion Star** went supernova and the **Vikonian Dynasty** drew its last breath, the **Dominion Xaurid**, the last of the ancient guardians, ascended into the **HenceForth**.

-In the wake of their transferal, etched into subspace, they left a single message.
-A galactic location and a voice, that of the last Grand Vizjerei, Ar Kharazon himself.
-With a tumultuous voice, he declared: **"Wait for her arrival and prove your worth in ages to come.
-The path awaits."**
+But in the last days of their transferal, as the ancient rite demanded, they left a single, final instruction for the coming cycle — a galactic location and a voice, that of the last **Grand Vizjereen**, **Ar Kharazon** himself.
+With a tumultuous voice, he declared:

+> "Wait for her arrival and prove your mettle in ages to come.
+The path stands ready for the worthy."

-Immediately, fully aware that the next Galactic Cycle had begun, the Titans of Power—the Liguni Confluence, the Akvira Empire, and the Dindrae Tetrarky—stormed upon the issued call with fervent haste.
-Fleets were assembled, alliances reforged, and borders fortified as all eyes in the galaxy turned to the same destined location.
+Immediately, fully aware that the next Galactic Cycle had begun, the **Titans of Power** — the **Liguni Confluence**, the **Akvira Empire**, and the **Dindrae Tetrarchy** — rallied their strength to full power, committed to engaging the upcoming challenge with the full might of their civilizations.
+And all eyes in the galaxy turned to the same destined location.

+The first to arrive were the **Akvira** and the **Liguni**.
+Their fleets positioned themselves at a courteous distance, respecting their common might and title.
+But as the days passed, so did their patience.
+A galactic week into the foray, their fleets began to slowly and steadily approach the central perimeter.
+And as the generals moved their ships ever closer, so too did the shadow of war grow ever stronger.

+Sensing the worst outcomes, the **Chancellors**, trained to impact the will and steer emotion, gave their utmost to sway the opponents through diplomatic means.
+At first, appeals were made — but these soon gave way to bribes and offers of trade.
+When these failed, threats and extortions followed.
+Yet in all of these, progress was made, slowly but surely.
+After days of effort, it seemed that a treaty could be made.

+But then, unexpectedly, the **Dindrae Tetrarchy** obdurately warped their mountain cities directly between the two forces and triumphantly declared the dawn of the **"Imune Era"** and their solemn right to command the area.

+The first to react were the **Akvira**.
+Aggravated by such insolent behavior, their fleets sprang to full combat status.
+Destroyers and fighters were enveloped in **Nebu Shielding** as kinetic guns accelerated to full power.
+The **Liguni**, thinking in all-time, responded in equal measure.
+Their base stars, enveloped in clouds of black organo-ink, spun toward the zone’s center with deadly intent.

+The **Dindrae**, backing their words with power, raised high their crystal spires, their tops crackling with eldritch lightning.
+Beneath them, their monstrous forms littered the surface of the mountain polis, each one hastening toward its position — unfazed by cosmic cold or fear — laughing.

+But then, at the point of highest tension and without a word of warning, the **bioflux conduits** of the **Zo Har** burst forth from the subspace strata, their anchor ships solidifying the curvature of space as the migration fleet poured like a tidal wave into the unoccupied sector.

+And when the **Zo Har** came, they came singing.
+With a multitude of voices, the grand Zo Har chorus sang its **ErsteLied** for the first time in galactic history, overwhelming all stellar communications and, for a moment, pacifying the entirety of fleet hostility.

+The **Akvira**, **Liguni**, and **Dindrae** ships immediately froze in their tracks, not daring to fulfill their hostile intentions.
+For, as all knew, this mighty act was the fulfillment of the ancient rite of **Holmgang**, and a successful claim to the **Mantle of a Great Race**.

+And so it came to be that, in a still, hushed reverence, not one, two, or three — but **four Great Races** — interlocked their intentions in the firm grasp of the last guardian’s prophecy.

+Then, in the blink of an eye — behold!
+She appeared!
+Like a regal figure suddenly revealed by the draw of royal curtains, the planetoid manifested itself in real space, sovereign and serene.

+And so, at last, the next Great Cycle was given birth — and with it, the **Age of High Adventure**.

 ---

-## The First Convergence

-The first to arrive were the Akvira and the Liguni.
-At first, they positioned fleets at a courteous distance respecting their common might and title.
-But as the days passed, so did patience.
-A galactic week into the foray, their fleets steadily approached the central perimeter, and with each passing step, the wings of war cast an ominous shadow over the sector.

-But even amid such growing hostilities, the Chancellors, trained to impact the will, gave their utmost to sway the opponent and win through influence.
-At first, appeals were made.
-But these soon gave way to bribes and offers of trade.
-And when these failed, threats and extortions followed.
-But still, with each argument, with each bribe and offer a small progress was made.
-And after days of effort, it seemed as though a well-placed treaty could be established.

----

-## The Dindrae Intervention

-But then, unexpectedly, the Dindrae Tetrarky obdurately warped their mountain cities directly between the two forces and triumphantly declared the dawn of the **"Imune"** era and their solemn right to command the area.

-The first to react was the Akvira, aggravated by such insolent behavior, their fleets sprang to full combat status.
-Destroyers and fighters were now enveloped in Nebu Shielding as kinetic guns accelerated to full power.
-The Liguni, thinking in all-time, responded in equal measure.
-Their base stars, enveloped in clouds of black organo-ink, spun toward the zone's center with deadly intent.

-The Dindrae, backing their words with power, raised high the crystal spires, tops crackling with eldritch lightning.
-Underneath them, their monstrous forms littered the surface of the mountain polis.
-Each one hastening towards their positions unfazed by the cosmic cold, or fear, laughing.

----

-## The Zo Har Arrival

-At the point of highest tension, and without a word of warning the bioflux conduits of the Zo Har burst forth from the subspace strata, their anchor ships solidifying the curvature of space as the migration fleet poured like a tidal wave into the unoccupied space.

-And when the Zo Har came, they came singing.
-With a multitude of voices, the grand Zo Har chorus sang its **ErsteLied** for the first time in galactic history, overwhelming all stellar communications and for a moment pacifying the entirety of fleet hostility.

-The Akvira, Liguni, and Dindrae ships immediately froze in their tracks, not daring to fulfill their hostile intentions.
-For as all knew, this mighty act was the fulfillment of the ancient rite of Holmgang and a successful claim to the Mantle of a Great Race.

-And so it came to be, that in a still, hushed reverence, not one, two, or three but **four Great Races** interlocked their intentions in the firm grasp of the last guardian's prophecy.

----

-## The Manifestation

-And then, in a blink of an eye, behold—she appeared!
-Like a regal figure suddenly uncovered by royal curtains, the planetoid manifested itself in real space, sovereign and serene.

-And so, at last, the next Great Cycle was given birth, and with it, the age of high adventure!

----

-> *"The Chronicler Memories, The Age of Transition, Iurexia Library, Section XX"*
+*“The Chronicler Memories, The Age of Transition, Iurexia Library, Section XX”*

----

 ## Explore More